rypatel126/tic-tac-toe-client/README.md

 as a signed-in user, I want to be able to view my total games played (also need to show what each game looked like?) as a signed-in playing-user, I want to be able to clear the board after sign out

 Note: Future versions will hopefully more closely match the initial wire frames.
-The layout and formate also need to be addressed in the future; currently the page only reflects the most minimalistic of stylings.
+The layout and format also need to be addressed in the future; currently the page only reflects the most minimalistic of stylings.

 Wire Frames:
 https://i.imgur.com/mHIp3Rj.jpg